infastin/k8s-backup/README.md

 However, if `RESOURCE_WAIT` is set, this tool also does `get` requests on `apps/replicasets` and `pods`.
-So, you also will need those rules:
+Therefore, you will also need these rules:

 ```yaml
 - apiGroups: